Get A Quote

 Some common types of indoor wire include the following.

-• Romex® NM-B: Romex wire is popular with branch circuit wiring for residences and smaller businesses and is available in a wide range of configurations.
+• Romex® NM-B: Romex wire is popular with branch circuit wiring for residences and smaller businesses and is available in various configurations.
 It is a Southwire product and even features a special jacket designed for easily pulling it through conduit.
 Available in AWG 14 to 8, this cable has PVC insulation and a nylon jacket and supports temperatures up to 90 degrees Celsius in dry applications.
 It’s very similar to UF-B cable but with less protection.

 • THHN and THWN: These acronyms might look familiar — that’s because they’re inside the Type MC wires we mentioned earlier.
 You can use THHN and THWN wires on their own inside conduit.
 These wires come with different-colored sheathings that indicate their purpose as hot, ground or neutral wires.
 They often deliver power from an electrical box to the outlets throughout the home.
 THHN and THWN wires also come in large gauges for more demanding power usage.

-• Low-voltage wire: For specific applications indoors, you can find various low-voltage wires, like thermostat wire and speaker wire.
-They have relatively small sizes and are usually insulated, but specifications can vary widely depending on the type of wire.
+• Low-voltage wire: Various low-voltage wires are available for specific indoor applications, like thermostat wire and speaker wire.
+They are relatively small and usually insulated, but specifications can vary widely depending on the type of wire.

 Indoor wire is often more cost-effective because of the reduced need for advanced protective materials.
 If your project calls for this level of protection, such as damp areas or those with extreme temperatures, remember that outdoor cables can be appropriate for indoor use.
 You’ll need to check your application carefully and compare it to NEC requirements to ensure it meets the correct standards.